VIJAY626404/Probo-Analysis-by-SQL/README.md

 3. **Run the SQL Queries**:
     Use the SQL scripts in the `Sql Queries` folder with MySQL to execute and analyze the data.

-4. **View the Presentation**:
-    Open `Pizzahut Sql Project.pdf` to review the detailed results and insights.

 ## 🔗 Related Links

 - [MySQL Documentation](https://dev.mysql.com/doc/)